Vit (river)

 The Vit (Вит; Utus) is a river in northern Bulgaria, a right tributary of the Danube.
-Its length including the main stem Beli (White) Vit is 189 km, while the river proper, formed by the confluence of the Beli and Cherni (Black) Vit is 153 km.
+Its length including the main stem Beli (White) Vit is 189 km, while the river proper, formed by the confluence of the Beli and Cherni (Black) Vit is 153 km long.
 Vit Ice Piedmont in Antarctica is named after the river.
 The fish species Vit sculpin of the genus Cottus is endemic to the Vit.